aria2/aria2/doc/manual-src/en/aria2c.rst

 .. option:: --multiple-interface=<INTERFACES>

   Comma separated list of interfaces to bind sockets to.
-Requests will be splited among the interfaces to achieve link aggregation.
+Requests will be split among the interfaces to achieve link aggregation.
 You can specify interface name, IP address and hostname.
 If :option:`--interface` is used, this option will be ignored.
   Possible Values: interface, IP address, hostname